lockevod/Karoo-Power_Extension/README.md

 > [!WARNING]
 > This app is currently in beta stage and its main features might not work at all.
-> There is a bug with conversion between m/s and km/h (now you'll have more power...).
-I'll solve soon

 This extension for Karoo devices adds a device simulates a virtual power meter.
 You only need to add this power meter (settings -> sensors) and you can use all power fields.